GreenLyte712/Entry_Level/README.md

   }
 ]

-... and this JSON array can be used as an endpoint for the javascrcipt in the "frontend files" folder to consume.
+... and this JSON array can be used as an endpoint for the javascript in the "frontend files" folder to consume.